-Supply side measures To be taken up (Artificial Recharge Structure) • To be taken up (Artificial Recharge Structure): 111 ARS (CD: 66, CDRS: 6, PT: 30, PTRS: 9) Water Conservation measures (WCM) Farm Ponds The size of form ponds can be 10 x 10 x 3 m.
-Total 9096 farm ponds are recommended (20 in each village in 453 villages) Demand side measure • Proposed micro Irrigation: ~22650 ha of additional land that can be brought under micro-irrigation.
+Supply side measures To be taken up (Artificial Recharge Structure): 111 ARS (CD: 66, CDRS: 6, PT: 30, PTRS: 9) Water Conservation measures (WCM) Farm Ponds The size of form ponds can be 10 x 10 x 3 m.
+Total 9096 farm ponds are recommended (20 in each village in 453 villages) Demand side measure Proposed micro Irrigation: ~22650 ha of additional land that can be brought under micro-irrigation .
 With this ~14.7 MCM of ground water can be conserved over the traditional irrigation practices.
-Other measures Capacity building in power supply regulation (4 hour each in morning and evening) will increase the sustainability of wells Laser levelling of irrigated land.
-A participatory ground water management (PGWM) approach in sharing of ground water and monitoring resources on a constant basis along with effective implementation of the existing 'Water, Land and Trees Act' of 2002 (WALTA-2002) are the other 30 Management Strategies measures suggested.
-Subsidy/incentives on cost 50 Wallagement Butalogies involved in sharing of ground water may be given to the concerned farmers.
+Other measures Capacity building in power supply regulation (4 hour each in morning and evening) will increase the sustainability of wells Laser leveling of irrigated land.
+A participatory ground water management (PGWM) approach in sharing of ground water and monitoring resources on a constant basis along with effective implementation of the existing 'Water, Land and Trees Act' of 2002 (WALTA-2002) are the other measures suggested.
+Subsidy/incentives on cost 30 Management Strategies involved in sharing of ground water may be given to the concerned farmers.
 The open stone quarries / abandoned quarries can be filled with soil and covered with vegetation; it will prevent further erosion and weathering of salts and minerals and also escalation of the salinity levels in aquifers.
 Recommending to use of red mud pot to store potable household water in Fluoride contaminated areas to reduce the impact of fluorosis.
 Recommend to cultivate high Ec tolerant crops like cotton, safflower, sesame etc. Change in cropping pattern from water intensive paddy to irrigated dry crops like pulses and oil seeds are recommended, particularly in water stress areas.
 If necessary some regulatory rules may be framed and implemented.
-In urban and rural areas the sewerage line should be constructed arrest leaching of nitrate constructed to arrest reaching of fittrate

-With the above interventions, the likely benefit would be the net saving of 17.73 MCM of ground water either through water conservation measures like adoption of drip and sprinkle irrigation and artificial recharge to ground water.
-Further stage development would be controlled to avoid all the mandals of district to fall into semi-critical/critical category.
-Expected Results and Out come 31 -- -- ------------------------------- ----
+In urban and rural areas the sewerage line should be constructed to arrest leaching of nitrate w w lii ar Expected Results and Out come : ex ith the above interventions, the likely benefit buld be the net saving of 17.73 MCM of ground the either through water conservation measures a adoption of drip and sprinkle irrigation and ificial recharge to ground water.
+Further stage of traction would be controlled to avoid all the andals of district to fall into semi-critical/critical regory. --- ---